Hugo Silva (actor)

 Rafael Hugo Fernández Silva (born 10 May 1977) is a Spanish actor.
+He attained notoriety for his portrayal of vulgar cop Lucas in television series Los hombres de Paco from 2005 to 2009.

 Early life

-Silva was born in Madrid's San Blas district.
+Rafael Hugo Fernández Silva was born in Madrid on 10 May 1977.
+He was raised in the district of San Blas.
 He began working as an electrician but, with his mother's encouragement, soon decided to try to be an actor.
 He began training in the RESAD (Real Escuela Superior de Arte Dramatico, Spain's oldest school of theater), while continuing with his vocal and guitar studies.
 He also joined a band called INORDEM.

 Career

+In the late 1990s, he had the opportunity to participate in the Spanish television program Crónicas marcianas, helping him obtain some recognition.
+He was then given a leading role hit television series Al salir de clase, based on the lives of Spanish high school students.

+Silva made his feature film debut in Miserable Life (2000).